 The closest beach is Pelican Point, 5km from the town center.
 If you want some beach time, we recommend taking the Blowholes Road, which leads to a few beautiful spots.
 The Gascoyne Aboriginal Heritage and Culture Center displays the legacy of the five aboriginal ethnic groups of the region.
 Have a look at the OTC Dish, a huge satellite dominating the town.
 It played an important role during the 60s and 70s, especially during Apollo’s mission to the moon.

-– Gascoyne Hotel on Olivia Tce. (not recommended)
+Gascoyne Hotel on Olivia Tce.
+From $130 per night (not recommended).

 Or visit the website www.carnarvon.org.au